Florida State Fair

 The Florida State Fair is held annually at the Florida State Fairgrounds in East Lake-Orient Park, Florida.
 The official state fair of Florida, it includes indoor and outdoor exhibits, rides and shows.
 It is a chance for the state to showcase its agricultural industry.
-The Fair also offers competitions and food oddities such as chocolate covered bacon & Buffalo chicken chimichanga.
-The annual event is usually held in February and typically lasts for 11 days.
+The Fair also offers competitions and food oddities such as chocolate covered bacon and Buffalo chicken chimichanga.
+The annual event is usually held in February and typically lasts for 12 days.
 It is the first state fair to be held in the United States each calendar year.